cgu-swebe-2019/rebelbogota.github.io/SessionE.md

 ## Saturday - 9:30am - 10:50am
 [Back to Sessions Overview](README.md)

 ### **E-1.
-Choice Process - Cognition**
+Groups**

 Presenter     | Talk Title
 --------------|------------
-Michelle Segovia | The Effect of Food Anticipation on Cognitive Ability in the Presence of Hunger Roman Sheremeta | Testing the Dual Process Model: The Effects of Different Cognitive Manipulations on Economic Decision Making
+Sebastian Fehrler | Delegation to a Group
-Ian Krajbich |	Modeling Biases in Decision Making
+Pol Campos-Mercade |	Helping Behavior and Group Size Krista Saral |	The Value of Consensus: An Experimental Analysis of Costly Deliberation David Cooper |	Why Join a Team?

 ### **E-2.
 Other Regarding Preferences**